jovanguzman/uri_template/README.md

 [![Code Climate](https://codeclimate.com/github/hannesg/uri_template.png)](https://codeclimate.com/github/hannesg/uri_template)
 [![Coverage](https://coveralls.io/repos/hannesg/uri_template/badge.png?branch=master)](https://coveralls.io/r/hannesg/uri_template)

 With URITemplate you can generate URIs based on simple templates and extract variables from URIs using the same templates.
 There are currently two syntaxes defined.
-Namely the one defined in [RFC 6570]( http://tools.ietf.org/html/rfc6570 ) and a colon based syntax, similiar to the one used by sinatra.
+Namely the one defined in [RFC50]( http://tools.ietf.org/html/rfc50 ) and a colon based syntax, similiar to the one used by sinatra.

 From version 0.2.0, it will use escape_utils if available.
 This will significantly boost uri-escape/unescape performance if more characters need to be escaped ( may be slightly slower in trivial cases. working on that ... ), but does not run everywhere.
 To enable this, do the following: